LouisJenkinsCS/C_Utils/README.md

 ####Logger [<b>Stable</b>] Version: 1.4

 A minimal logging utility which supports logging based on log levels, with it's own custom formatting.
 Also supports a custom log level with custom log label for formatting.
 Also supports the usage of GCC & Clang compiler attributes to automatically manage the lifetime of the logger.
 This means that a logger can be initialized before any other operation occurs, even before main(), hence making it perfectly safe to use with almost no effort to setup.
-This can be accomplished by using the MU_LOGGER_AUTO_CREATE macro.
+This can be accomplished by using the C_UTILS_LOGGER_AUTO_CREATE macro.

 Formatting Example: "%tsm \[%lvl\](%fle:%lno) %fnc(): \n\"%msg\"\n"